Each state gets a number of electors that is equal to the total Senators and House of Representatives from that state.

 Elected officials at the federal level are not eligible to be Electors (people who vote in the Electoral College).

 Nebraska and Maine award votes by congressional district vote totals.
 They can divide their Electoral votes, and are not "winner-take-all."
 For example, if Trump wins the overall vote in Nebraska, he gets 2 votes.
-If Clinton can win 1 of the 3 districts within Nebraska, and Romney wins the other 2 districts, then Trump would get 4 electoral votes, and Clinton would get one electoral vote.
+If Biden can win 1 of the 3 districts within Nebraska, and Trump wins the other 2 districts, then Trump would get 4 electoral votes, and Biden would get one electoral vote.

 -The Fun Facts-